WLHS-Programming1-2023/Projects/GeometryFun/readme.md

 ## Overview

-Write a program named GeometryFun which prompts a user for a positive whole number and outputs the following:
+Write a program named Geometry_Fun which prompts a user for a positive whole number and outputs the following:
 - The perimeter and area of a square whose side length is the entered number
 - The radius, circumference, and area of a circle whose diameter is the entered number
 - The perimeter and area of an equilateral triangle whose side length is equal to the entered number.